 Travel agency depends on the type of client and Volume of business.
-As per the business segment, they divided into the department and as per the size of the business, they developed an organization structure.
+As per the business segment, they divided into departments and as per the size of the business, they developed an organisational structure.

 Organization structure of Travel agency.
 We can be divided into two parts-